Proclamation of accession of Charles III: Sovereign Base Areas of Akrotiri and Dhekelia

-The proclamation in Sovereign Base Areas of Akrotiri and Dhekelia took place at the Episkopi Cantonment on 11 September and was read out by the Administrator Peter J. M. Squires.
+The proclamation in the Sovereign Base Areas of Akrotiri and Dhekelia took place at Episkopi Cantonment on 11 September and was read by the Administrator Peter J. M. Squires.

 Whereas it has pleased Almighty God to call His Mercy our late Sovereign Lady Queen Elizabeth the Second of Blessed and Glorious Memory, by whose Decease the Crown is solely and rightfully come to The Prince Charles Philip Arthur George.
 We, therefore, the Administration of the Sovereign Base Areas of Akrotiri and Dhekelia, together with British Forces Cyprus, and others, do now hereby with one voice and Consent of Tongue and Heart publish and proclaim that The Prince Charles Philip Arthur George is now, by the Death or our late Sovereign of Happy Memory, become our only lawful and rightful Liege Lord Charles the Third, by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of His other Realms and Territories, King, Head of the Commonwealth, Defender of the Faith, to whom we do acknowledge all Faith and Obedience with humble Affection; beseeching God by whom Kings and Queens do reign to bless His Majesty with long and happy Years to reign over us.

 Given at Episkopi this the eleventh day of September in the year of Our Lord two thousand and twenty-two.